-Please use this form only to identify publication errors or request changes to publications.
-Technical questions about IBM systems, changes in IBM programming support, requests for additional publications, etc, should be directed to your IBM representative or to the IBM branch office nearest your location.
+Please use this form only to identify publication errors or to request changes in publications.
+Direct any requests for additional publications, technical questions about IBM systems, changes in IBM programming support, and so on, to your IBM representative or to your nearest IBM branch office.